 To qualify for a Short-term or Research Scholar category, the prospective Exchange Visitor must have a Bachelor’s degree in hand at the time of application.
 If there is question as to whether the Exchange Visitor’s degree is the equivalent of a Bachelor’s degree, a third party credentials evaluation may be necessary.
 If the prospective Exchange Visitor does not yet have a Bachelor’s degree, but is an enrolled degree seeking student in their home country, he/she might qualify for the Student Intern category.

-The Scholar must provide proof of sufficient funding for the duration of their stay ($1,500 per month for the J-1, $800 per month for spouse, $500 per month for each accompanying child).
+The Scholar must provide proof of sufficient funding for the duration of their stay ($2,000 per month for the J-1, $900 per month for the first dependent (spouse or child), $500 per month for each additional dependent.
 Please note that if a range of funding is given such as $1,400 – $1,800, OIS will use the lower amount when calculating financial information.

 The Department of State (DOS) requires all participants of the J-1 Exchange Visitor Program to have and maintain health insurance which covers the exchange visitor and all accompanying family members for the entire duration of their DS-2019-even if the dependents (J-2) are arriving in the U.S. at a later date of the principal (J-1).
 See health insurance requirements for J-1 Exchange Visitors.
 Please note that this requirement holds even if the principal or dependents are temporarily abroad.
 Proof of heatlh insurance for J-1 and J-2s must be provided at the OIS Check-In appointment.
 The J-1 Exchange program will only accept health insurance that meets the required coverage amounts specified here.
 Failure to maintain adequate health insurance for the principal and all dependents is considered to be a violation of the Exchange Visitor Program regulations, which will result in termination of the J status.